 - Dignity and respect for the individual: dignity and respect for the human condition as well as the individual are one of the core values in health and social care.
 Most of those in benefit of your services will be in a vulnerable position.
 Your ability to discern between people’s different needs and ensure the dignity of the person in front of you can make all the difference to that person.

 - Integrity: acting with integrity builds trust in your relationships with your clients, service users, colleagues and managers.
-Reliability, honesty and upholding a professional code of ethics will gain your respect as well as that of those around you.
+Reliability, honesty and upholding a professional code of ethics will earn you respect from the people, whether they be patients or staff, around you.

 - Competence: the skills, knowledge and qualifications you will gain throughout your career will make you a more competent and confident professional.
 Continuous development and study to improve your existing skills or gain new ones will reflect in your work as you become more positive and self-assured.